aaronpk/oauth-dpop-device-authorization-grant/draft-parecki-oauth-dpop-device-flow.md

 and the access token response MUST include `"token_type": "DPoP"``, as specified in Section 5 of {{RFC9449}}.

-Any issued refresh token MUST also be bound to the same DPoP public key.
+Refresh tokens issued to public clients MUST also be bound to the same DPoP public key, as specified in Section 5 of {{RFC9449}}.

 # Security Considerations